QTCAT/qtcat/README.md

 --------------------------------------------------------------------------------

 # Quantitative Trait Cluster Association Test
+This project has no active development and is unmaintained.

 The current built and test status for Linux & OS X [![Build Status](https://travis-ci.org/QTCAT/qtcat.svg?branch=master)](https://travis-ci.org/QTCAT/qtcat) and for Windows